Trump prepares to offer clemency to more than 100 people in his final hours in office

 People familiar with the discussions said that many of the pardons and commutations Trump is expected to issue in his final days will be uncontroversial.

-But it remains unknown whether he will grant clemency to his former campaign adviser, Stephen K. Bannon, who was charged last year with defrauding donors to a private fundraising effort for construction of a wall on the U.S.-Mexico border, or his personal attorney Rudolph W. Giuliani, whose consulting business has come under scrutiny as part of an investigation that led to charges against two of his associates.
+But it remains unknown whether he will grant clemency to Stephen K. Bannon, his former campaign adviser, who was charged last year with defrauding donors to a private fundraising effort for construction of a wall on the U.S.-Mexico border, or his personal attorney Rudolph W. Giuliani, whose consulting business has come under scrutiny as part of an investigation that led to charges against two of his associates.

 The news of Trump’s intention to make a slew of final pardons and commutations in the coming days was first reported by CNN.

-The president has been besieged by lobbyists and lawyers for well-heeled clients who are seeking to have their criminal convictions wiped from their records, as well as by advocates for criminal justice reform, who argue their clients were wrongly convicted or were given unfair sentences and deserve to be freed from prison.
+The president has been besieged by lobbyists and lawyers for well-heeled clients who are seeking to have their criminal convictions wiped from their records, as well as by advocates for criminal justice reform, who argue that their clients were wrongly convicted or were given unfair sentences and deserve to be freed from prison.

 Trump has told advisers for weeks that he wants to be liberal with pardons before leaving office.
 Aides have said the ability to grant clemency is a perk of the job Trump has particularly relished because the Constitution hands the power to the president alone.